hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 3. Sample purity and ploidy fitting
 4. Copy number smoothing
 5. Inferring copy number for regions without read depth
-6. Allele specific ploidy inferring
+6. Allele specific copy number inferring
 7. Recovery of structural variants and filtering of single breakends
 8. Identification of germline copy number alterations that are homozygously deleted in the tumor
 9. QC Status for the tumor